NVIDIA confirms $6.9b acquisition of Mellanox

-NVIDIA CEO and founder Jensen Huang says the data centre industry is on the verge of significant change following the data and compute intensity of modern workloads in AI, scientific computing, and data analytics growing exponentially, putting enormous performance demands on hyperscale and enterprise data centres.
+NVIDIA CEO and founder Jensen Huang says the data center industry is on the verge of significant change following the data and compute intensity of modern workloads in AI, scientific computing, and data analytics growing exponentially, putting enormous performance demands on hyperscale and enterprise data centers.

 While computing demand is surging, CPU performance advances are slowing as Moore's law has ended, which is the niche NVIDIA is looking to to take advantage of with its accelerated computing solutions and Mellanox's networking solutions.

-“The emergence of AI and data science, as well as billions of simultaneous computer users, is fueling skyrocketing demand on the world’s data centres,” says Huang.
+“The emergence of AI and data science, as well as billions of simultaneous computer users, is fueling skyrocketing demand on the world's data centers,” says Huang.